Webb’s Application for the Class of 2028 is Now Open!

 We understand that disruptions due to this pandemic may alter the trajectory of your extracurricular pursuits.
 Summer programs and experiences during the pandemic may also be impacted.
 Resumes may, therefore, look different than they have in the past.
 Please understand that we will review the activities portion of your application within this context.

 Due to the generosity of the Robert D. L. Gardiner Foundation and Webb alumni and friends, Webb has been able to meet the full demonstrated financial need of all students above and beyond Webb’s full-tuition scholarship using minimal loans over the past four years.
 Webb is in the process of raising funds to hopefully be able to continue doing so for future years.

 Early Decision (October 16)

 Webb offers an Early Decision option for those of you who have decided that Webb is your first-choice school.
 In order to be considered for Early Decision, you must submit your application by the deadline and submit all required materials within a week of the deadline.
 Incomplete applications will be rolled over into the Regular Decision pool.

 In early November, finalists will be selected and invited to spend the night on campus, during which they will be interviewed by our President and a faculty member.
-Finalists will also be asked to complete a short math assessment and respond to a writing prompt.
+Finalists will also be asked to complete a short math assessment and other assessment.
 These visits typically occur between mid-November and early December.
 Final admissions decisions, which include acceptances, deferrals and denials for all Early Decision candidates will be released by mid-December.
-Students who are accepted have until February 15th to submit their Enrollment Form and $1000 Enrollment Deposit.
+Students who are accepted have until February 15th to submit their Enrollment Form and a $1000 Enrollment Deposit.
 If accepted to Webb under our Early Decision plan, you must withdraw all applications from other colleges and universities.
 Note that if you are seeking financial aid for Room and Board, you do not need to withdraw your other applications until after you have received notification from Webb regarding your financial aid package.